cerc-io/ipld-eth-db-validator/README.md

 # ipld-eth-db-validator

 > `ipld-eth-db-validator` performs validation checks on indexed Ethereum IPLD objects in a Postgres database:
-> * Attempt to apply transactions in each block and validate generated block hash
+> * Attempt to apply transactions in each block and validate resultant block hash
 > * Check referential integrity between IPLD blocks and index tables

 ## Setup